CESSProject/doc-v2/storage-miner/multi-miner.md

 - earningsAcc: Used to receive mining rewards.
 [Get earningsAcc and mnemonic](https://docs.cess.cloud/core/storage-miner/running#prepare-cess-accounts)
 - stakingAcc: Used to pay for staking TCESS.
 4000 TCESS is required for providing 1T of storage space.
 Delete in config.yaml can stake by earningsAcc.
 - mnemonic: Account mnemonic, consisting of 12 words, with each storage node requiring a different mnemonic.
 - chainWsUrl: By default, the local RPC node will be used for data synchronization.
-The priority of `bucket s[].chainWsUrl` is higher than `node.chainWsUrl`.
+The priority of `buckets[].chainWsUrl` is higher than `node.chainWsUrl`.
 - backupChainWsUrls: Backup RPC nodes that can be official RPC nodes or other RPC nodes you know.
-The priority of `bucket s[].backupChainWsUrls` is higher than `node.backupChainWsUrls`.
+The priority of `buckets[].backupChainWsUrls` is higher than `node.backupChainWsUrls`.

 {% hint style="warning" %}
 Your can run multi-bucket in a single disk by lvm, then mount each lv in different diskPath, but when your single disk can not work, all storage nodes depends on this single disk will be affected!
 {% endhint %}